Three-sided football: Notable games

-Silkeborg, 2014

 The first 3SF World Cup took place in cooperation with the International Three Sided Football Federation and the Museum Jorn in Silkeborg, Denmark, 23 May until 25 May 2014.
 Teams from France, Germany, Poland, England, Lithuania and Denmark sought to win the Cup.
 The Danish team Silkeborg KFUM were crowned champions.

-Kassel, 2017

 The second 3SF World Cup was held at the Hessenkampfbahn in Kassel, Germany on Sat 19 August 2017.
 The tournament was hosted by Dynamo Windrad as part of documenta 14 and featured twelve teams originating from Germany, England, Poland and Lithuania.
 The final was contested between local side F2 Versenkt and two teams from the SE London league, Polish Husaria and New Cross Internationals.
 In a very tight and tactical game, New Cross Internationals scored the only goal of the game against F2 Versenkt.
 Although Polish Husaria and New Cross Internationals both finished the game with clean sheets, the rules of the tournament stated that in cases of a winning draw the team who scored the most goals in the match would be considered the winner.
 Therefore, New Cross Internationals were declared winners of the tournament.

-After the final it transpired that Polish Husaria had not been aware of the rule regarding goals scored, and because of this New Cross Internationals offered to share the title with Polish Husaria.

-London, 2020

-The next 3SF World Cup was scheduled to be held in London in 2020, however, was postponed due to the COVID-19 pandemic.